Dear readers of ADxS.org, please forgive the disruption.

 Why are there different stress response patterns?

 4.12.
-Mood swings as stress benefit consequences
+Mood swings as consequences of stress

 4.12.1.
 Stress benefits of aggression